Dealing With the IRS»

 - Congress considers our tax system as a "pay-as-you-go" system.
-To facilitate that concept, the government has provided several means of assisting taxpayers in meeting the "pay-as-you-go" requirement.
+To facilitate that concept, the government has provided several means of assisting individual taxpayers in meeting the "pay-as-you-go" requirement.
+These include:

 - Looking for Business Tax Deductions?
 Look No Further Than Your Business Vehicle!

 - The options for deducting the business use of a vehicle are both numerous and generous.
 In fact, there are so many options that some can easily be overlooked.
 Note: When a vehicle is used both for personal and business use, the expenses must be prorated based on miles driven for each purpose.

 - Mixing Business With Pleasure

 - It is not coincidental that most conventions are held in resort areas during the spring through early fall months.
 Convention planners know quite well that convention timing and location is the key to its success.
 If planned properly, attendees can deduct a portion of the expenses for establishing business relationships and gaining business knowledge while enjoying a mini-vacation.

 - Self-employed taxpayers should consider their options carefully when it comes to applying tax benefits for their own education tuition and expenses.
 Tax law provides multiple ways to benefit from the educational expenses and one may provide more benefit to you than another based on your particular set of circumstances.
 In addition, your tuition may qualify for one tax benefit while other education expenses qualify for another.

 - Employing a Family Member

 - Another way to reduce the overall family tax bill is by employing family members to work in your business by shifting income to them and providing them with employment benefits.

 - Becoming self-employed means leaving the comfort of affordable and easily obtainable health insurance.
 The following tips may save you some of the frustration you may encounter as a self-employed individual in the market for health insurance.